gSchool/vw-cnd-project-setup/Readme.md

 Use Spring Initialzr to get your backend bootstrapped

 ## Heroku
 Heroku Teams unfortunately require a credit card to set up.
-Instead have one team member set up a heroku account (or create a team email) and add all team members as collaborators.
+Instead have one team member creat the app under their account (or create a team email and use it to make a heroku account) and add all team members as collaborators (the need heroku accounts too).
 1. Create App for Client
 1. Heroku App for Backend
 1. Add postgres db addon